WQU-Capstone-11205/MarketNeutral_Trading/README.md

 Introduction

-This Hybrid model is made of BOCPD + VAE + RL models
+<p>This Hybrid model is made of BOCPD + VAE + RL models</p>

-The BOCPD algorithm is based on the following paper:
+<p>The BOCPD algorithm is based on the following paper:

   Adams, Ryan Prescott, and David JC MacKay.
-"Bayesian online changepoint detection." arXiv preprint arXiv:0710.3742 (2007).
+"Bayesian online changepoint detection." arXiv preprint arXiv:0710.3742 (2007).</p>

 The VAE is referred from the following: